diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 ## Adaptation
 Thus the example code is running now on the Cloudera Quickstart VM.
+Try get it running with your own hadoop cluster now.

-Try get it running with your own hadoop cluster.
-Simply change the config settings in `schedoscope-tutorial/src/main/resources/schedoscope.conf` as follows:
+Simply install Schedoscope on your own machine (see [[Installation|Open Street Map Tutorial##Installation]] step 3 and 4).
+Then change the config settings in `schedoscope-tutorial/src/main/resources/schedoscope.conf` as follows:

 **VM's schedoscope.conf:**